 Create Missing Dog Fliers

 If you don’t find your dog while searching the area, the next step you should take is to create a missing dog flier.
-The flier should include a prominent headline that reads “MISSING DOG,” as well as a clear photo of your dog and a detailed description that includes your dog's name, color, sex, breed, age, weight, and place last seen.
+The flier should include a prominent headline that reads “MISSING DOG,” as well as a clear photo of your dog and a detailed description that includes your dog's name, color, sex, breed, age, weight, place last seen and the date the dog was lost.

 It is best not to mention that you think your pet was stolen, as it may deter someone from coming forth with your dog or essential information on your pup’s whereabouts.
 Since most pets are taken for the purpose of making a profit, you should offer a reward but do not specify the amount.
 Additionally, some say it might be a good idea to mention that your dog has a condition that requires medical attention, as this type of white lie may deter a dognapper from keeping your pup.

-Print your fliers on brightly colored paper and post them in the areas where your dog was last seen.
+Print big, brightly colored signs, as well as single sheet fliers and post them in the areas where your dog was last seen.
 There’s a chance that the dognapper will pass through the scene of the crime again and notice the fliers offering a reward for the return of your dog.
 Get the local community involved in your search as well by posting the fliers in prominent places around town such as local stores, restaurants, offices or any other areas with high foot-traffic.
+By making a lot of noise with fliers and drawing a lot of attention to the situation, thieves may also be spooked and release your dog themselves.

 Be cautious of pet-recovery scammers who may try to trick you into paying a reward for a dog that they don’t have or isn’t yours.
 Always leave one or two of your dog’s identifying features off of the missing dog flier.
 If someone claims to have your dog, they should be able to provide you with a description of these characteristics.